relativ/sealang/readme.txt

-Sealang is an opensource event based software language for creating dynamic web pages like as php, nodejs, python.
+Sealang is an opensource software language for creating dynamic web pages like as php, nodejs, python.

 Configuring